gardencmp/jazz/examples/todo/README.md

 }
 ```

-Here in `<TodoListComponent>`, we use `useTelepathicData()` for the first time, in this case to load the CoValue for our `TodoList` and to reactively subscribe to updates to its content - whether we create edits locally, load persisted data, or receive sync updates from other devices or participants!
+Here in `<TodoListComponent>`, we use `useTelepathicData()` for the first time, in this case to load the CoValue for our `TodoList` as well as the `ListOfTasks` referenced in it. `useTelepathicData()` reactively subscribes to updates to a CoValue's content - whether we create edits locally, load persisted data, or receive sync updates from other devices or participants!

-`createTask` is similar to `createList` we saw earlier, creating a new CoMap for a new task, and then adding it as a key to our `TodoList`.
+`createTask` is similar to `createList` we saw earlier, creating a new CoMap for a new task, and then adding it as an item to our `TodoList`'s `ListOfTasks`.

-As you can see, we iterate over the keys of `TodoList` and for those that look like `CoID`s (they always start with `co_`), we render a `<TaskRow>`.
+As you can see, we iterate over the items of our `ListOfTasks` and render a `<TaskRow>` for each.

 Below all tasks, we render a simple input for adding a task.